-NO STUDENT SHOULD CARRY MEDICATIONS OF ANY TYPE ON THEIR PERSON.
+NO STUDENT SHOULD CARRY MEDICATIONS ON THEIR PERSON WITH THE EXCEPTION OF AN INHALER OR EPIPEN.
 The nurse or designated staff, will administer medication according to SFCS policy.
-The only exception is an inhaler for asthma or an epipen for allergies.
 The appropriate parent permission must be on file with the health office.
 Please read "Prescription medication" below for more detail.